uwarring82/AdvLab_Guide/overview.md

 # Part I: Learning Phase

-*Formative feedback only—no grade impact.*
+*Formative feedback only—no direct grade impact.*

+*Exception: For the seminar experiment, lab notes are submitted and assessed (see Part II).*

 ## Before the Laboratory